Barcode DLL for .NET CF User Manual & Tutorial

 - ProcessTilde - If true ("Y") the tilde (~) will be processed.

 For example, use ~d032 for a space character, ~d009 for a tab, and ~d013 to encode a return.

 - ~dNNN: Represents the ASCII character encoded by the 3 digits NNN.
 For example, ~d065 represents the character 'A'.

 - ~1: Represents the character FNC1.
 When FNC1 appears in the first position (or in the fifth position of the first symbol of a Structured Append), it will indicate that the data conforms to the UCC/EAN Application Identifier standard format.

 Free product support may be obtained by reviewing the knowledgebase articles that are documented below and by searching the resolved public forum threads.
-Priority phone, email and forum support is provided up to 30 days after purchase.
-Additional priority phone, email and forum support may be obtained if the Priority Support and Upgrade Subscription is active.
+Priority phone, email, and forum support are provided up to 30 days after purchase and additional support may be obtained if the Priority Support and Upgrade Subscription is active.